Blog

 G2 Rating: 4.6/5

 OrbitShift’s rfpOS is a multi-agent AI platform built for end-to-end deal management, including RFP automation.
-It provides a holistic view of the proposal lifecycle while supporting compliance-heavy workflows.
+It provides a holistic view of the proposal lifecycle, helping teams streamline everything from intake to submission.

-• Strong AI-driven multi-agent system.
+• Robust AI-driven multi-agent system

-• Good adoption among enterprise teams.
+• Strong adoption among enterprise teams

 12. 1up